This exclusive content is part of our Managing Your Soundscapes series. Read the content below, or download a PDF to print and share.

 What’s in your personal soundscape?

 Sounds in your environment have the power to significantly impact your wellbeing.
 For that reason, it is important to be intentional about managing your personal soundscape.
-Taking steps to optimize your soundscape could improve your mood, productivity and general health.
+Taking steps to optimize your soundscape could improve your mood, productivity, and general health.

-Personal soundscape inventory
+Personal soundscape journal

 To optimize your soundscape, first take a “personal sound inventory” to determine what positive and negative sounds are present in your environment.
 Some factors, such as hazardous sound levels, are definitively negative and need to be addressed.
 Other factors may be more subjective and specific to you.
 For example, a person who enjoys the busyness of the city may find comfort in the presence of low-level traffic noise.
 Others may find the symphony of insects that can be heard in rural areas to be more soothing.
 Crafting your personal soundscape is an opportunity to infuse your environment with elements that support your mental health and physical wellness.